Karolína Plíšková: 2021: Wimbledon final, fifth consecutive WTA Finals, back to top 3

 For the beginning of the US Open Series, Plíšková attended the Canadian Open as the fourth seed.
 After defeating Donna Vekić and Amanda Anisimova, she landed Sara Sorribes Tormo in the quarterfinal, whom she beat in straight sets.
 For the semifinal, Plíšková faced a rematch with top seed Aryna Sabalenka, whom she had already beaten in the Wimbledon semifinal just two months prior; this time, she beat Sabalenka in straight sets after breaking early in the match and just losing the lead once in the second set, before breaking back to seal the win.
 This victory meant Plíšková had reached her seventh WTA 1000 final and first final at this tournament.
-She faced Camila Giorgi in the final, their third match against each other for the year, and lost once more in straight sets, 6–3, 7–5.
-By reaching the final, Plíšková reentered the Top 5 of the WTA singles rankings at World No. 4 on 16 August 2021.
+She faced Camila Giorgi in the final, their third match against each other for the year, and lost once more in straight sets.
+By reaching the final, Plíšková reentered the top 5 of the WTA singles rankings at world No. 4 on 16 August 2021.

-Plíšková's next tournament was the Cincinnati Masters, where she entered as the fifth seed and received a first round bye.
+Plíšková's next tournament was the Cincinnati Open, where she entered as the fifth seed and received a first-round bye.
 In the second round, she defeated Yulia Putintseva in straight sets, before facing Jessica Pegula for the fifth time in the year.
 For the first time, Plíškova defeated Pegula, doing so in straight sets; in the process, she came back from a 1–4 deficit in the first set, and a 0–5 deficit in the second set, saving two set points in the process.
 After defeating Spaniard Paula Badosa in the quarterfinals following Badosa's retirement in the second set, she was defeated by Swiss wildcard Jil Teichmann in straight sets in the semifinals.

-She reached World No. 3 on 13 September 2021 following the 2021 US Open where she reached the quarterfinals.
-The following week, due to wrist injury Plíšková had to withdraw from the J&T Banka Ostrava Open.
+She reached world No. 3 on 13 September 2021, following the US Open where she reached the quarterfinals.
+The following week, due to wrist injury Plíšková had to withdraw from the Ostrava Open.
 At Indian Wells, she was upset by lucky loser Beatriz Haddad Maia in the third round.
 Plíšková qualified for the WTA Finals for the fifth straight time.
-During the round robin stage, she defeated Garbiñe Muguruza and Barbora Krejčíková, each in 3 sets, but lost to Anett Kontaveit in straight sets.
+During the round robin stage, she defeated Garbiñe Muguruza and Barbora Krejčíková, each in three sets, but lost to Anett Kontaveit in straight sets.
 Although she posted a 2–1 record, she finished third in the group due to the tiebreaker rule that considers the ratio of sets won to lost, therefore failing to qualify for the semifinals.